-Because we want you to experience the best of both worlds, classes for the Bachelor of Music Studies take place at both the Sydney Conservatorium of Music and the main campus of the University of Sydney.
+Because we want you to experience the best of both worlds, classes for the Bachelor of Music take place at both the Sydney Conservatorium of Music and the main campus of the University of Sydney.
 Here you will mix with a wide range of musicians, composers, performers, musicologists and other industry specialists, while being given the chance to collaborate with students across a wide range of musical genres.

 We support your classes with the best facilities available, including sound technologies, professional recording studios and breathtaking concert halls.

 The Bachelor of Music is your first step to becoming a national and international music pioneer.

 Contemporary Music Staff

 - Associate Professor Charles Fairchild – Popular Music; Program Leader of Bachelor of Arts (Music Major)

 - Dr Clint Bracknell – Senior Lecturer in Ethnomusicology and Contemporary Music, Coordinator of Aboriginal and Torres Strait Islander Curriculum

 - Dr Jade O’Regan – Scholarly Teaching Fellow in Contemporary Music